kk2453/ExpenseTracker/README.md

 #expenses tracker
 <br>
-started with java spring boot added dependencies spring web, security, jpa and mysql
+started with java spring boot added dependencies spring web, security, jpa and mysql.
 <br>
-testing the requests using postman, since no client side yet (probably gonna do it)
+testing the requests using postman (using auth in postman for the spring security), since no client side yet.